PINTO0309/SegNet-TF/README.md

 # SegNet-Tensorflow implementation
 I made minor bugfixes for toimcio/SegNet-tensorflow.
-The copyright of the product belongs to tocio. https://github.com/toimcio/SegNet-tensorflow
+The copyright of the product belongs to toimcio.
+https://github.com/toimcio/SegNet-tensorflow

 # Usage